Responsible sourcing

 Our responsible sourcing actions plan

-Under the responsibility of the Purchasing Department, the Purchasing function handles the commercial and contractual processing of all the Group’s external commitments excluding salaries and direct personnel expenses.
+Under the responsibility of the Sourcing Department, the Sourcing function handles the commercial and contractual processing of all the Group’s external commitments excluding salaries and direct personnel expenses.

-Societe Generale’s Purchasing function is an important component of the Societe Generale Group’s CSR strategy, upholding its values and striving to meet its environmental and social commitments.
+Societe Generale’s Sourcing function is an important component of the Societe Generale Group’s CSR strategy, upholding its values and striving to meet its environmental and social commitments.

-Initiated in 2006, the responsible purchasing policy, involving all stakeholders in the value chain (specifiers, buyers and suppliers), is now structured around two key areas.
+Initiated in 2006, the responsible sourcing policy, involving all stakeholders in the value chain (specifiers, buyers and suppliers), is now structured around two key areas.

 Management of environmental and social risks

-The management of environmental and social (E&S) risks in ensuring responsible purchasing and overseeing supplier relations is governed by the Group's documentation on standards.
-The operational implementation of this documentation on standards and the management of E&S risks at various stages of the purchasing process rely on tools to help identify, assess and manage E&S risks, at the level of the product or service purchased, and the supplier or service provider.
-These tools are deployed for purchases made by the Group Purchasing Department and at least for high-risk purchasing categories across the International Purchasing function and gradually across the rest of the Group.
+The management of environmental and social (E&S) risks in ensuring responsible sourcing and overseeing supplier relations is governed by the Group's documentation on standards.
+The operational implementation of this normative documentation on standards and the management of inherent E&S risks exposures at various stages of the sourcing process rely on tools to help identify, assess and manage E&S risks, at the level of the product or service purchased, and the supplier or service provider.
+These tools are deployed for purchases made by the Group Sourcing Department and at least for high-risk sourcing categories across the International sourcing function and gradually across the rest of the Group.

 See our Duty of care plan